jt14den/better-research-software/episodes/04-code-readability.md

 :::
 ::::::

+Now that we've updated all the variable names to be more descriptive, we can go and close the issue on GitHub we created earlier.
+To do so, we open our repo in GitHub, switch to the issues tab, find the issue to "improve variable names" we created earlier.
+There are more automated ways to close issues based on a commit/pull request that we will learn later, for now we will click the "Close issue" button at the bottom of the discussion.

 ## Remove unused variables and imports

 Unused variables or import statements can cause confusion about what the code is doing, making it harder to